 The World Health Organization (WHO) have established a Joint FAO/WHO Meeting on Pesticide Residues (JMPR) which establishes safe’ intake levels of individual pesticide inputs, where ‘acceptable daily intakes’ are set at levels for which exposure would have no carcinogenic effects on human health.
 Governments and food governance bodies then use acceptable intake levels to establish Maximum Residue Limits (MRLs).
 These are enforced by national governing bodies to ensure that consumer food has residue levels which are below such MRLs.

 Or in other words, food from conventional agriculture is safe for us.
 All those laws are not only to make our lives harder but to have safe food as well.
 Not only wealthier people can eat safe food.

 You can also check a theory if our food is becoming less nutritious because of higher levels of CO2 in our atmosphere.
 In case it’s true, we have another problem as it affects both organic and non-organic food.

-To make a conclusion if we should buy organic food?
+To conclude if we should buy organic food?
 No, not really.
-Should you not eat meat to safe nature?
+Should you not eat meat to save nature?
 No, not really.
-What makes sense is to have own garden (you can hardly have better taste), buy food in local farms (to support their work, limit travels of food), buy seasonal food (no need to use non-natural methods), buy organic pulses and fruits (the only organic food producing better environmental outcomes) and eat less of beef or mutton (other meats need much less land).
+What makes sense is to have own garden (you can hardly have better taste), buy food in local farms (to support their work, limit travels of food), buy seasonal food (no need to use non-natural methods), buy organic pulses and fruits (the only organic food-producing better environmental outcomes) and eat less of beef or mutton (other meats need much less land).
 In this precise order.
 For the rest, conventional agriculture is more than OK.
-Buying organic food just because is a misplaced focus.
+Buying organic food just because it is a misplaced focus.

 I did my homework, will you do yours as well? ;-)

 Last note for my friends and all people in The Czech Republic: I can recommend SvětBedýnek.
 The company distributing fresh seasonal food from farms.
-The perfect way to stay being lazy, have good food and support farmers and the environment.
+The perfect way is to stay being lazy, have good food, and support farmers and the environment.